vaskoGut/Learning/README.md

    1. CSS Grid is a 2-dimensional layout system (rows + columns) used to create complex, responsive layouts easily.
    An example of 3 columns layout:
    <img width="1639" height="408" alt="image" src="https://github.com/user-attachments/assets/35656b40-6d9c-43bf-9093-9f8fc08a0a2a" />
    2. Flexbox is 1 dimensional.
 Grid is 2 dimensia ( You control rows AND columns together ).

+13. ### #display-none-visi-hidden
+**display none**: The element is completely removed from the layout.
+**visibility hidden**: Element isnt removed it's just hidden.
+It takes space but it's not visible

 ______________ ______________ ______________ ______________ __________________________________________
 ______________ ______________ ______________ ______________ __________________________________________